beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/queries.md

 ## Saving Queries

 If you like the query that you have built, you can save your query for another time.
 Hit `Save Query` to name it.
 The next time you go to queries, you can open it up and use it more quickly.
-If you hit `Save query` while using one of your saved queries, it will update any changes that you've made. `Save Query As` will save the query, but under a new name (similar to how saving files in other programs).
+If you hit `Save query` while using one of your saved queries, it will update any changes that you've made. `Save Query As` will save the query, but under a new name (similar to how saving files in other programs works).

 !!! note